DataDog/documentation/content/logs/log_collection/docker.md

 As explained above, the Agent also has a [containerized][3] installation.

-First, let’s create one directories on the host that we will later mount on the containerized Agent:
+First, let’s create one directory on the host that we will later mount on the containerized Agent:

 - `/opt/datadog-agent/run`: to make sure we do not lose any logs from containers during restarts or network issues we store on the host the last line that was collected for each container in this directory